Construction, Forestry and Maritime Employees Union: 2024 Administration

-In July 2024, a day after John Setka resigned as secretary of the Victorian-Tasmanian division after a joint investigation by The Sydney Morning Herald, The Age, 60 Minutes, and the Australian Financial Review alleged corruption within the CFMEU, such as criminals and outlaw motorcycle club members being parachuted into the union.
+In July 2024, a joint investigation by The Sydney Morning Herald, The Age, 60 Minutes, and the Australian Financial Review was released, revealing alleged corruption within the CFMEU, such as criminals and outlaw motorcycle club members being parachuted into the union.
+The following day, John Setka resigned as secretary of the Victorian-Tasmanian division.
 A police investigation was launched into the allegations, but has not laid any charges as of 2024.

 Following these allegations, the Construction division of the CFMEU in some states was placed under external administration by the National Office of the C&G Division.
 The Victorian Branch was placed under independent administration and the ACTU suspended its affiliation with the CFMEU's construction division in some states.
 The Construction division of the CFMEU was also indefinitely suspended from some Labor state branches.

 In August, the government passed laws to place the entire Construction division under administration, removing 290 union officials from their roles.

 Tens of thousands of workers protested the laws.
 Former Queensland Branch Secretary Michael Ravbar launched a High Court challenge, stating that the laws were unconstitutional, as they violated union members' right to due process.

 Within weeks, the Victorian administrator Grahame McCullough resigned over claims of inappropriate comments to women.

 The peak union body the Australian Council of Trade Unions (ACTU) supported the legislation, resulting in some unions leaving ACTU and seeking to form an alternate peak union body.
 The Communications, Electrical and Plumbing Union disaffiliated from the Australian Council of Trade Unions, and the South Australian branch of the CEPU disaffiliated from the Australian Labor Party over the issue.

 In April 2025, former CFMEU leaders Darren Greenfield and his son Michael Greenfield, from the NSW branch, pleaded guilty to corruption and bribery charges, after reaching a plea deal with prosecutors for accepting a total of $30,000 from a building company owner, in exchange for preferential treatment from the union.
 The Greenfields' lawyer, Paul McGirr, informed the Sydney Local Court on Tuesday 15 April 2025 that a resolution is underway, with negotiations on a statement of facts progressing with the Commonwealth.
 McGirr expressed confidence that this agreement would be finalised soon.

 In May 2025, national secretary Zach Smith stepped down to focus more on the Victorian branch.

-Potential deregistration
+Potential de-registration

 In January 2025, opposition leader Peter Dutton vowed to deregister the CFMEU if he is elected as Prime Minister.